What Do Computer Science Professor Do?

 Computer Science Professor Definition Teach courses in computer science.
 May specialize in a field of computer science, such as the design and function of computers or operations and research analysis.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 - Plan, evaluate, and revise curricula, course content, and course materials and methods of instruction.

 - Direct research of other teachers or of graduate students working for advanced academic degrees.

-These are the skills Computer Science Professors say are the most useful in their careers:
+When polled, Computer Science Professors say the following skills are most frequently used in their jobs: